 CAST.
-These are the manufacture, I preof two of those sons of sleep, born to him beautiful but erring grace, "Phantasus," or F and "Phobetor," or Terror.
-With the rehand illustrations of these good and bad dream pages of both fiction and authentic history abo another poetical batch of causes, Ida.
-Lucian claims,
+These are the manufacture, I presume of two of those sons of sleep, born to him by a beautiful but erring grace, "Phantasus," or Fancy and "Phobetor," or Terror.
+With the relations and illustrations of these good and bad dreams, the pages of both fiction and authentic history abound a another poetical batch of causes, Ida.
+Lucian exclaims,

-"Sweet are the alumbers of the virtuous man, Oh Marcia!
+"Sweet are the slumbers of the virtuous man, Oh Marcia!
 I have seen thy god-like father- A kind, refreshing sleep is fallen upon him.
 I saw him stretched at ease, his fancy lost In pleasing dreams.
-As I drew near his conch, He amiled, and cried, "Cæsar, thou cans't not hurt me."
+As I drew near his couch, He smiled, and cried, 'Cæsar, thou cans't not hurt me."